dof-dss/ea-team/docs/Architecture-Principles.md

 ## Benefit of having Architecture Principles
 Following the Architecture Principles will help maintain an IT landscape across NICS that:
-- meets the current needs of departments and prepares the IT landscape for evolving to meet future needs
+- meets the current needs of departments and prepares the IT landscape for evolving to meet future needs.
-- enables integrated services built with a citizen centred approach
+- enables integrated services built with a citizen centred approach.
-- is easier to share across NICS and the broader public sector
+- is easier to share across NICS and the broader public sector.
-- is easier to maintain
+- is easier to maintain.
-- scales for future use
+- scales for future use.
-- provides better value for money
+- provides better value for money.

 ## Components of Architecture Principles
 In addition to a name and definition statement, each principles should have associated rational and implications statements, both to promote understanding and acceptance of the principles themselves, and to support the use of the principles in explaining and justifying why specific decisions are made.